Emergency

 BROADCAST ON BBC RADIO 4: 29 SEPT 2020 14:15 and available to Listen Again on BBC Sounds.

-Excerpts from the recorded drama, which airs on Radio 4 and available on BBC Sounds, will see Jacob’s words accompanied by an original score by world renowned sound artists Strijbos & Van Rijswijk.
+Excerpts from the recorded drama, which aired on Radio 4 and was available on BBC Sounds, saw Jacob’s words accompanied by an original score by world-renowned sound artists Strijbos & Van Rijswijk.

 Emergency is a drama that explores our relationship with the non-human world, explores survival – the stubborn survival of people and language – and creation itself through games of words played by people living at the end of the world.